AbuseIO/SCART-docs/docs/getstarted.md

 - Automatic rules based on a domain specification
 - Maintenance of abuse contacts
-- Workflow management sending to Police
+- Workflow management sending to LEA
-- workflow management Change of hosting information
+- workflow management change of hosting information
 - maintenance of own source definitions
 - maintenance of own NTD (email) templates
 - Cloudflare lookup of the real IP address